reirep/MyLittleTerminalIsMagic/README.md

 ## Roadmap
 ### Currently implemented
+- execute simple commands
 - go to a dir: `cd <dir>`
 - go to the home dir: `cd`
 - show current folder: `pwd`
 - display `#` when it is a root terminal; `$` in any other case
-- fork with `&` at the end of the command
+- fork the command if is `&` at the end of the command
 - `"` block
 - `'` block
 - expand the ~